Lizn-zn/Lizn-zn.github.io/index.md

 I am currently a postdoctoral researcher in the Department of Computer Science and Technology at ETH Zürich, under the supervision of Zhendong Su.
 I earned my Ph.D. from Nanjing University, where I was advised by Xiaoxing Ma and Jian Lü.
 Prior to my doctoral studies, I obtained my Bachelor of Science degree from the School of Mathematics at Southwest Jiaotong University and my Master of Science degree from the Software Institute of Nanjing University.

-Address: CNB H 105, Universitatstrasse 6, 8092 Zurich <br>
+Address: CNB H 105, Universitatstrasse 6, 8092 Zürich <br>
 Email: zenan.li@inf.ethz.ch

 <br>